justingamble/nfl_rushing/README.md

         326
         iex(2)>
 ```

+Press Ctrl-C twice to exit the iex shell.

-8. Verify all the automated tests pass.
-Inside the `nfl_rushing` directory, run:
+8. Inside the `nfl_rushing` directory, verify all the automated tests pass:

 ```elixir
    mix test